mockery/mockery/README.markdown

     with(arg1, arg2, ...)

 Adds a constraint that this expectation only applies to method calls which match the expected argument list.
+You can add a lot more flexibility to argument matching using the built in matcher classes (see later).
+For example,
+\Mockery::any() matches any argument passed to that position in the with() parameter list.

 It's important to note that this means all expectations attached only apply to the given method when it is called with these exact arguments.
 Allows for